csbg/SplineOmics/README.md

 ### Usage {#usage}

 The `splinetime` package provides comprehensive tools for analyzing time-course data, focusing on differential expression analysis and clustering.
-This section covers detailed instructions for utilizing each of the package's main functions.
+This section covers detailed instructions for utilizing each of the package’s main functions.

 #### limma_hyperparams_screen {#limma_hyperparams_screen}